wuhxxx/event-schedule-server/README.md

 # weekly-scheduler-server

-The server side of weekly-scheduler, built with nodeJS.
+The server side of weekly-scheduler, built with Node.js and Express.js.